 5. Conclusion

-It is now evident that invasive plant species are present in our plantations.
+It is now evident that invasive plant species are present in the studied plantations.
 Also, some of them are widespread, which may shorten the plantations' lifespan.
-Continuous surveys should be carried out in the plantations for early detection of incursion of invasive plant species and immediate control.
+Continuous surveys should be carried out in the plantations for early detection of invasive plant species and immediate control.
 To maintain the ecological integrity of the plantations, laws prohibiting anthropogenic activities are also crucial.

 References